In this article:

 If you have concerns about hitting your API quota limit in Salesforce, try reducing the frequency of syncs to reduce the number of API calls we make to Salesforce daily.

-Note: we will stop syncing your Salesforce data if we see that you are at 80% of your API quota limit.
-This is so we don't push you over your daily API quota.
-You will receive an email notification and see an error on your data source in Crossbeam if this happens.
-If you'd like to adjust this value to something higher (or lower), please reach out to us at firstname.lastname@example.org.
+In order to keep you within your API quota limit, Crossbeam will stop syncing your Salesforce data when you reach 80% of your API quota limit.
+If this occurs, you will receive an email notification and an error message on your Data Sources page.
+If you would like to adjust this value to something higher (or lower), please reach out to us at firstname.lastname@example.org.

 Edit Data Sync

 Click on the Edit Data Sync in the Salesforce Settings pop up.
 This will open the Customize Fields pop up modal.